 but to make the world quieter.”

-Regine believes that Music, Theatre, and Entertainment are such beautiful, influential, and essential platforms in this world.
-She believes that as theatre-makers, it is our job to not only bring our unique, individual selves to everything we do but embrace our little quirks to make meaningful connections and find common ground when we think there is none.
+Regine believes that Music, Theatre, and Entertainment are such beautiful, influential, and essential platforms in the world.
+She believes that as theatre-makers, it is our job to not only bring our unique, individual selves to everything we do but also to embrace our little quirks to make meaningful connections and find common ground when we think there is none.